List of incidents during the Beagle conflict: Chilean decree 1914

 In order to avoid first world war battles in the Strait of Magellan, on 15 December 1914 Chile declared that the internal waters of the Strait of Magellan as well as the channels around should be considered as Territorial or Neutral Sea, even where they extend more than three miles from shore (the usual definition).
 In 1914, a German merchant was inspected by a British warship and on 14 March a Norwegian ship was seized by a British warship.
 Argentina protested the Chilean decree on March 8, 1915, but didn't specify any reason to do so.

 The Snipe Incident

 In 1958, the Argentine navy shelled a Chilean lighthouse in the (at the time) uninhabited Snipe islet and occupied the island.
-A severing of ties took place between the nations took place as a result, with ambassadors being recalled from both nations.
+A severing of ties between the nations took place as a result, with ambassadors being recalled from both nations.
 The Chilean Navy was sent to the zone and the Argentine Marines were pulled back from the island.
 It is considered the most serious incident to take place in the zone.